 • Raising the bar continually of what you can achieve, and willingness to push your creative level.
 Like all areas of disciplines, there should be a desire to add to our learning.
 Expanding our knowledge and talent means trying new approaches or mediums for growth.

 • Time discipline is a must in creativity.
 Both putting in the time, amateur or otherwise, and meeting restraints if you are a professional with the pressure of deadlines.
-Unfortunately, there is rarely enough time allotted to complete an art project by the set deadlines—generally because of the pipeline process of alteration that often happens to meet a client’s vision.
+Unfortunately, there is rarely enough time allotted to complete an art project by the set deadlines.
+This is generally because of the pipeline process of alteration that often happens to meet a client’s vision.
 Therefore, the discipline to get to the task and maintain the course, regardless of hours put in, is required with no loss of quality in the art.

-Much more can be said on what’s involved in becoming a visual artist, but hopefully, this gives you a general overview.
+Much more can be said on what’s involved in becoming a visual artist.
+But hopefully, this gives you a general overview.
 As I said at the beginning, God is the giver of the gift.
 Therefore, He will reveal His intent on what and how you are to use the gift—in your heart and mind, through others’ comments, and providential revelations.
 Enjoy the discovery.

 If you enjoyed this, you may like, Restorative Art.